 Completion Requirements

-Certificate program progression requirements will be consistent with the College of Nursing requirements for progression in graduate level programs.
+Certificate program progression requirements will be consistent with the School of Nursing requirements for progression in graduate level programs.
 Students must complete all courses with at least a B- or better and a cumulative GPA of a 3.00 or greater in order to progress in program.

 Time Limit